Fluffhead88/happydeploy/notes.md

 15. add timestamp model to app
 - makemigrations and migrate locally
 16. Heroku deploy git add . git commit - git push heroku master
+17. Migrate new model on heroku
+18. Create List and Creat API View for timestamp model
+- create serializer for Timestamp model (serializers.py)
+- add queryset and serializer_class to API View
+19. Add a path for Timestamp API View in urls.py
+- path('timestamps/', TimestampListCreateAPIView.as_view())
+20. (Double check for any typos or import errors)
+21. Test locally that you can GET to '/timestamps/' and POST to create a '/timestamps/'
+22.